ory/docs/guides/hydra/1-tutorial/README.md

 <!-- toc -->

-To start off easy, ORY Hydra provides a docker-compose based example for setting up ORY Hydra, a PostgreSQL instance and an exemplary consent app (identity provider).
-You need to have the latest Docker version installed.
+To get started quickly, we provide a Docker Compose based example for setting up ORY Hydra, a PostgreSQL instance and an exemplary user login & consent app.
+You need to have the latest Docker as well as Docker Compose version installed.

 <img src="../images/oauth2-flow.gif" alt="OAuth2 Flow">

+Next, clone (`git clone https://github.com/ory/hydra.git`), [download](https://github.com/ory-am/hydra/archive/master.zip),
-Install [Docker and Docker Compose](https://github.com/ory-am/hydra#installation) and either clone the Hydra git repository, download [this zip file](https://github.com/ory-am/hydra/archive/master.zip) or use `go get github.com/ory/hydra` if you have Go (1.10+) installed on you system.
+or use `go get -d github.com/ory/hydra` - if you have Go (1.10+) installed on you system - to download the Docker Compose set up.

 ```
 $ git clone https://github.com/ory/hydra.git